 Life went on.
 I picked out my outfit and turned on the iron.
 Meanwhile, Hubby went into the injured's room to tell her to chill out and clean her room.
 She obliged, turning around to clean her room.
 Hubby discovered that her entire back was covered with blood.
 He flipped out.
 "She!" he screamed.
 "We're gonna have to take her to get stitches!"

 I ran to check her out but he was carrying her out the door.
 "Let me see," I said.
+"No, I'm taking her to show your dad."

 "Just let me look at it!"